Stay free, kids…literally. Compare the best free prepaid and debit cards

 Senior writer

-Ricky Davies is a senior writer at Finder, focusing on banking and fintech.
-He’s previously written for Lloyds Banking Group, Halifax, and Royal Bank of Scotland.
-Additionally, he helped with a major rebrand at LSEG, which is one of the world’s largest providers of financial markets data and infrastructure, and has created guides for several crypto sites.
-Outside of finance, Ricky enjoys developing personal projects such as writing scripts, and has written an award-winning play.
+Ricky Davies was a senior writer at Finder, focusing on banking and fintech.
+He previously wrote for Lloyds Banking Group, Halifax, and Royal Bank of Scotland.
+Additionally, he worked on content at LSEG, which is one of the world’s largest providers of financial markets data and infrastructure, and has created guides for several crypto sites.
 See full bio

 Ricky's expertise